ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

   unnecessary (re)compilation.
 This is particularly relevant for interactive use of the compiler within an IDE (e.g. via Haskell Language Server).

-* Cross-compilation is made more difficult by the need to compile code for a platform even though it will never be executed on that platform.
+* Cross-compilation needs to compile and execute code on the target platform during the build process, as there is no way to execute splices on the host.

 *Levels* are the mechanism which the typechecker uses to ensure that staged evaluation is possible.
 Certain program contexts require identifiers to be at specific levels.